What is WARBM1?

 Of 102 studied patients confirmed genetically, 98 were considered Warburg and 4 Martsolf.

 - – Intellectual disability is usually “mild to moderate” in Marstolf, and “severe to profound” in Micro

-- – Skills like walking and talking are attained in some Martsolf cases between age 2-5
+- – Skills like walking and talking are attained in some, but not all, Martsolf cases between age 2-5

 - – Brain malformations, cataracts, and micropthalmia are present in both.

 - – Spasticity and optic atrophy are also present in both, but worsen more slowly in Marstolf.

 Because the symptoms of Wabrug Micro and Martsolf overlap so much, researchers and clinicians believe the disorder is not two separate disorders, but instead a spectrum.

 They have suggested renaming the disorder RABopathies or Rab 18 deficiency. ,